mnot/I-D/binary-structured-headers/draft.md

 As is so often the case, having alternative representations of data brings the potential for security weaknesses, when attackers exploit the differences between those representations and their handling.

-One mitigation to this risk is the strictness of parsing for both non-binary and binary Structured Headers data types, along with the "escape valve" of String Literals ({{literal}}).
+One mitigation to this risk is the strictness of parsing for both non-binary and binary Structured Fields data types, along with the "escape valve" of String Literals ({{literal}}).
 Therefore, implementation divergence from this strictness can have security impact.

 --- back